 Available to the first 20 people from anywhere.
 The A-CSM course will run from 8:30 a.m. to 12:30 p.m.
 ET (USA), Monday and Tuesday, and then all day on Wednesday (8:30 a.m. – 5:30 p.m.).
 The ARP Workshop will run for 2 half days on Thursday and Friday morning.

 Our Advanced Certified Scrum Master (A-CSM) course with our Agile Release Planning Workshop is unique.

-Unlike others, we offer it as 3 days: a 2-day interactive A-CSM course together with a 1-day ARP Workshop.
-Note: All 3 days are required.
+Unlike others, we offer it as 24 hour: a 16 hours interactive A-CSM course, and we include the 8 hour ARP Workshop.
+Note: All 24 hours are required.

 The purpose of this course is to prepare you for and assess that you have achieved the next step to CSP-SM (Certified Scrum Professional – SM).

 The A-CSM course helps you get to the next level.
 The more important movement is from some success to much more success — and also the movement from CSM to A-CSM.
 The next level after that is the CSP-SM course, after which you gain a CSP-SM certification.